 In the lawsuit, we are challenging the following actions taken by the Trump Administration:

-• Suspending processing of all applications for parole and re-parole under these parole programs;
+• Pausing USCIS processing of all applications for parole and re-parole under these parole programs;

-• Suspending processing of requests for other immigration benefits submitted by or on behalf of parolees who came into the United States through these parole programs.
+• Pausing the processing of requests for other immigration benefits submitted by or on behalf of parolees who came into the United States through these parole programs.
 This includes applications for asylum, TPS, certain visas, adjustment of status, and work authorization; and

-• Terminating the CHNV parole process and prematurely terminating individual grants of CHNV parole as of April 24, 2025 (within 30 days of the Federal Register Notice published on March 25, 2025)
+• Ending the CHNV parole process and ending individual grants of CHNV parole as of April 24, 2025 (within 30 days of the Federal Register Notice published on March 25, 2025)

 Latest Update